-Central Business Improvement District
+Central Business Improvement District (CBID)

-For more information on property-based business improvement districts, visit the International Downtown Association's website.
+The success of Business Improvement Districts is based on a strong private-public partnership.
+For more information on business improvement districts, visit the International Downtown Association's website.